diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/README.md

 ## Field Middleware

 Field middleware can either be injected to `Field`, `FieldResolver` or globally.

 Unfortunately `nest.js` does not allow to tamper with the `GraphQL` setup so i could not overwrite the `middleware` field while you are decorating the field with `extension` so this stayed as a manual process.

+This is due to `graphql` resolvers and field-resolvers inside the `nest.js` only registered once.
+Therefore you can not lazily register metadata afterwards, this behavior as I understand it can be seen in [field decorator](https://github.com/nestjs/graphql/blob/853d76b52d49a637ff44651fd922994d14da9ed4/lib/decorators/field.decorator.ts#L86) and [field resolver decorator](https://github.com/nestjs/graphql/blob/853d76b52d49a637ff44651fd922994d14da9ed4/lib/decorators/resolve-field.decorator.ts#L96) and following the behaviour to add [metadata for resolvers](https://github.com/nestjs/graphql/blob/853d76b52d49a637ff44651fd922994d14da9ed4/lib/schema-builder/storages/type-metadata.storage.ts#L196).

 ### Injecting to a Specific Field